Edivad-99/Analisi_Cybersecurity/README.md

-# Project #1: Analisi_Cybersecurity
+# Project #1: Cybersecurity_Analysis
-Questo progetto esplora la cybersecurity nelle imprese europee e italiane tramite un approccio multidimensionale, integrando analisi statistica multivariata, cluster analysis e text mining.
-L'obiettivo è comprendere l’adozione delle misure ICT, l’impatto degli incidenti informatici e l’emergere di minacce globali.
+This project explores cybersecurity within European and Italian enterprises through a multidimensional approach, integrating multivariate statistical analysis, cluster analysis, and text mining.
+The objective is to understand the adoption of ICT measures, the impact of cyber incidents, and the emergence of global threats.

-Il lavoro è suddiviso in tre sezioni principali:
+The work is divided into three main sections:

-Analisi a livello europeo (dati Eurostat)
+- European-level analysis (Eurostat data)

-Focus sulle imprese italiane (dati ISTAT)
+- Focus on Italian enterprises (ISTAT data)

-Analisi testuale di incidenti cyber globali (dati Kaggle/CFR)
+- Textual analysis of global cyber incidents (Kaggle/CFR data)

-# Tecniche utilizzate
+Techniques Used
-- Statistica descrittiva e analisi della varianza
+- Descriptive statistics and Analysis of Variance (ANOVA)
-- Analisi delle Componenti Principali (ACP/PCA)
+- Principal Component Analysis (PCA)
-- Cluster Analysis e HCPC
+- Cluster Analysis and Hierarchical Clustering on Principal Components (HCPC)
-- Latent Dirichlet Allocation (LDA) e topic modelling
+- Latent Dirichlet Allocation (LDA) and topic modelling
-- Text mining e analisi semantica su descrizioni testuali di attacchi
+- Text mining and semantic analysis on attack descriptions

-# Dataset utilizzati
+Datasets Used
-- Eurostat - ICT Security in Enterprise (2021-2022)
+- Eurostat – ICT Security in Enterprise (2021-2022)
-- ISTAT - Imprese e ICT (2021-2022)
+- ISTAT – Enterprises and ICT (2021-2022)
-- CFR - Cyber incidents from 2005 to 2020 (da Kaggle)
+- CFR – Cyber incidents from 2005 to 2020 (via Kaggle)

-# Risultati principali
+Key Findings
-Identificati 3 cluster distinti di imprese italiane in base alla maturità della loro sicurezza ICT.
+- Identified 3 distinct clusters of Italian companies based on their ICT security maturity.
-Il biometrico emerge come fattore indipendente e innovativo rispetto ad altre misure.
+- Biometrics emerged as an independent and innovative factor compared to other security measures.
-I settori ICT, telecomunicazioni e servizi postali mostrano i livelli più alti di adozione delle misure di sicurezza.
+- The ICT, telecommunications, and postal services sectors show the highest levels of security measure adoption.
-Il text mining ha evidenziato 5 macro-temi ricorrenti negli attacchi informatici, legati a cyber-spionaggio, APT e minacce geopolitiche.
+- Text mining highlighted 5 recurring macro-themes in cyberattacks, related to cyber-espionage, APTs (Advanced Persistent Threats), and geopolitical threats.

-# Tecnologie e strumenti
+Technologies and Tools
-- R (per ACP e cluster analysis)
+- R
-- Canva (Presentazione finale)
+- Canva